You, Too, Can Have a Body: Production

 The play was based on a British play by Fred Robinson which was first performed in England in 1958.
 The cast was headed by Bill Maynard who subsequently moved to Australia where he repeated his stage performance in the TV play.
 Robinson later wrote The Larkins.

 Mark Kelly played the role played in London by Australian actor Bill Kerr.
 The production was taped on 24 July 1960 at GTV 9 Studios in Melbourne for simultaneous broadcast in Sydney and Melbourne.
 Except for a few cuts it was substantially the same as that presented at Victoria Palace between June and September 1958.
 Rod Kinner said he felt Maynard was more a "comedy actor than a comedian.

+Reception

-ReceptionThe Age said "it did have a few good laughs and was a useful vehicle" for Maynard.
+The Age said "it did have a few good laughs and was a useful vehicle" for Maynard.

 In 1967 Agnes Harrison reviewed the first decade of Melbourne television and said Body was the "least 'worthy'" of dramas made in Melbourne but said "this slap-happy play achieved something in showing off the throw-away comedy talents of its producer-star, Englishman Bill Maynard, of happy memory."